Movsun/python-app-sdk/README.rst

 .. code:: python

-    mqtt(APPID, APPEUI, PSW)
+    mqtt(appID, appAccessKey)

--  ``APPID``: this the name you gave your application when you created it.
+-  ``appID``: this the name you gave your application when you created it.
--  ``APPEUI``: this the unique identifier of your application on the TTN platform.
--  ``PSW``: it can be found at the bottom of your application page under **ACCESS KEYS**.
+-  ``appAccessKey``: it can be found at the bottom of your application page under **ACCESS KEYS**.
 All the above informations can be found in your The Things Network console.
 The constructor returns an MQTTClient object set up with your application informations, ready for connection.

 connect
 ~~~~~~~